 Taylormade TP5x pix

 Fast becoming a Tour favourite, the Taylormade TP5x pix balls give great visual feedback when putting, along with the feel and distance expected in a premium ball.

 They are at an accessible price point for the average-to-high-quality golfer.

 Below is a list of more cost-effective golf balls that will still get the job done, but won’t quite be of the same quality as the premium brands.

 Callaway Super Soft

 Regarded as the softest of the soft when it comes to golf balls, a dozen Super Softs are some of the cheapest mid-range balls on the market.

-They offer some of the best spin and distance seen at the price point and are an exceptional option for any mid handicap golfer.
+They offer some of the best spin and distance seen at the price point and are an exceptional option for any amateur golfer.